 "Are you sure this isn't going to overlap too much with your novel?"
 Betty asked.
 "Because I don't want the work we're doing here to get in the way.
 I know how hard you've been working on it."

 Jughead felt a tender ache, the same one he had felt when the first teacher had told him he had a gift when it came to words.
 It made him feel special.
 And knowing Betty thought of his novel -- took it into consideration -- made him feel special too.
-He wondered how long he would make it before she asked to read it -- and when she did, because surely he would give in eventually, what she would think of his depiction of her.

 "Don't worry about it," Jughead said.
 "The novel is a different beast.
 There's still plenty information to go around."